 L is for Ladybug.
 These are by far my most popular macro subjects.
 I hope today you enjoy them and learn a bit about them!
 This is a great one to share with curious kids.

 This year, my kids and I found a ton of ladybug larvae while collecting aphids (it is amazing what you find when you search for a garden pests such as plant lice!)
 Many people do not know that ladybugs go through a complete metamorphosis from egg (which hatches in five days) to adult.
-Let me show you what to look for next time you are in your garden.
+Let me show you what to look for next time you are in your garden or greenhouse, that need energy and maintenance, so instead of spending astronomical monies in utility bills, it’s better to try a solar panel for greenhouse heating.

 Lady bug eggs.
 Tiny.
 This cluster is on one pine needle so you have to really be looking for them!